 Your stool can save lives.

-Half a million Americans contract C. difficile infections each year.
+Half a million Americans contract C. diff infections each year.
 1 in 5 patients find that the infection comes back, even after they take antibiotics.
 For these patients, daily life gets hijacked by the disease.
 30,000 people die from C. diff-related causes every year.